 Explore & Download These Resources

-A partnership between Boys and Girls Clubs of America and the Gap Foundation, this guide provides teens with practical training and information about getting a first job and developing the skills needed to keep the job.
+A partnership between Boys and Girls Clubs of America and the Gap Foundation, this guide provides teens with practical training and information about getting their first job and developing the skills needed to keep the job.
 The guide also has activities to help youth think about future career ambitions, and map out a plan to help them get there.

 This handout lists and describes the Common Career Technical Core (CCTC), the result of a state-led initiative to establish a set of rigorous, high-quality benchmark standards for Career Technical Education (CTE) that states can voluntarily adopt.
-Forty two states, the District of Columbia and Palau have supported the development stage of the CCTC.
+Forty-two states, the District of Columbia and Palau have supported the development stage of the CCTC.